-Using Dr.Web for UNIX Mail Servers in Transparent Proxy Mode
+Using Dr.Web Mail Security Suite in Transparent Proxy Mode

 In this section

-for the TemplateContacts parameter specify the address of the mail server administrator to whom the messages will be sent if threats or spam are detected;
+as the TemplateContacts parameter value, specify an address of a UNIX mail server administrator to whom messages with detected threats will be sent;

-in the RepackPassword parameter value, specify the method of passwords generation for protected archives with threats to be added to email messages when being repacked.
+as the RepackPassword parameter value, specify a method for generating passwords for protected archives with threats added in the process of repacking.

 Parameter